wagtail/wagtail/docs/topics/snippets.md

 If a snippet model inherits from {class}`~wagtail.models.WorkflowMixin`, Wagtail will automatically add the ability to assign a workflow to the model.
 With a workflow assigned to the snippet model, a "Submit for moderation" and other workflow action menu items will be shown in the editor.
 The status side panel will also show the information of the current workflow.

-Since the `WorkflowMixin` utilises revisions, publishing, and locking mechanisms in Wagtail, inheriting from this mixin also requires inheriting from `RevisionMixin`, `DraftStateMixin`, and `LockableMixin`.
+Since the `WorkflowMixin` utilises revisions and publishing mechanisms in Wagtail, inheriting from this mixin also requires inheriting from `RevisionMixin` and `DraftStateMixin`.
+In addition, it is also recommended to enable locking by inheriting from `LockableMixin`, so that the snippet instance can be locked and only editable by reviewers when it is in a workflow.
 See the above sections for more details.

-For example, workflows can be enabled for the `Advert` snippet by defining it as follows:
+For example, workflows (with locking) can be enabled for the `Advert` snippet by defining it as follows:

 ```python
 # ...